Landstuhl Regional Medical Center

 The Landstuhl Regional Medical Center (LRMC), also known as Landstuhl Hospital, is a U.S. Army post in Landstuhl, Germany, near Ramstein Air Base.
-The post is an amalgamation of Marceau Kaserne (Infanterie-Kaserne) and Wilson Barracks (Kirchberg-Kaserne), which were merged on October 15, 1951.
-It is the largest American hospital outside the United States; serving the Armed Forces, military dependents, and military retirees.
+It is an amalgamation of Marceau Kaserne (Infanterie-Kaserne) and Wilson Barracks (Kirchberg-Kaserne), which were merged on October 15, 1951.
+As a Level II trauma center, it has 65 beds, and is the largest American hospital outside the United States.
+Construction is ongoing for a new hospital facility (the Rhine Ordnance Barracks Medical Center Replacement) that will replace the existing hospital.
+Construction is planned to be completed end 2027.

 History

 Landstuhl Regional Medical Center (originally known as the Landstuhl Army Medical Center) was established on October 15, 1951.
 Completion of the 1,000-bed Army General Hospital building occurred on April 7, 1953.
 In 1980, soldiers who were injured in Operation Eagle Claw were brought to the hospital.
 During the 1990s, U.S. Army Europe underwent a major reorganization, and U.S. hospitals in Frankfurt, Berlin, Nuremberg, and other bases were gradually closed down, or were downsized to clinics.
 In 1993, a group of 288 U.S. Air Force Medical Service personnel augmented the hospital.
+As of June 2024, the 86th Medical Squadron continues to supports U.S. Army operations at LRMC.
 By 2013, it was the only American military hospital left in Europe.

+During the Russian Invasion of Ukraine from 2022, the hospital treated tens of wounded American volunteer veterans who participated in the fighting against Russia.